Adstefnum/RhemaOS-practice/README.md

-# RhemaOS
+# RhemaOS practice
-A simple operating system built from scratch
+A simple operating system built from scratch to practice building an actual one RHEMAOS

 # References
 - [Github tutorial based on the book below](https://github.com/cfenollosa/os-tutorial)